-Patients commented positively that staff were kind, caring and helpful.
-We saw that staff treated patients respectfully, appropriately and kindly and were friendly towards patients at the reception desk and over the telephone.
+Patients commented positively that staff were excellent, professional and friendly.
+We saw that staff treated patients with kindness, dignity and respect and were friendly towards patients at the reception desk and over the telephone.

-Patients said staff were compassionate and understanding and they told us they could choose whether they saw a male or female dentist.
+Patients said staff were compassionate and understanding.